sveltejs/language-tools/.changeset/clickable-diagnostic-links.md

 'svelte-language-server': patch
 ---

-feat: make links in diagnostic messages clickable

-Convert URLs in Svelte compiler diagnostic messages to markdown links, enabling users to click them directly in IDEs that support markdown in diagnostics (e.g., VS Code after microsoft/vscode@166541c).
+feat: add codeDescription for clickable error codes

+Add codeDescription to Svelte diagnostics, enabling users to click error codes to navigate directly to the Svelte compiler warnings documentation.
+Uses the LSP 3.17 codeDescription API.